yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/macos-yba.md

 type: docs
 ---

 The ability to survive failures and be highly available is one of the foundational features of YugabyteDB.
-Let us understand how YugabyteDB can continue to perform reads and writes even in case of node failures with an example.
+To better understand how YugabyteDB can continue to perform reads and writes even in case of node failures, run the following example.

 ## Scenario

-Consider a scenario, where you have a universe with a replication factor (RF) of 3, which allows a [fault tolerance](../../../architecture/docdb-replication/replication/#fault-tolerance) of 1.
+Suppose you have a universe with a replication factor (RF) of 3, which allows a [fault tolerance](../../../architecture/docdb-replication/replication/#fault-tolerance) of 1.
 This means the universe remains available for both reads and writes even if a fault domain fails.
-However, if another were to fail (bringing the number of failures to two), writes would become unavailable in the universe to preserve data consistency.
+However, if another were to fail (bringing the number of failures to two), writes would become unavailable in order to preserve data consistency.

 {{<product-tabs list="local,anywhere">}}